 “Undone” provides a completely chill vibe with soothing electro beats that hold your attention throughout.
 Mr. Nozra’s soul filled vocals carry the track nicely.

 The track is from Art of Shades’ forthcoming EP release this spring through AOS’ own label, Sound of Shades.

 The Dig – “Moonlight Baby” (Los Angeles via New York City, USA)

 RIYL: The Wombats, Catfish and The Bottlemen, The Fratellis

 The Dig are back with a new single titled “Moonlight Baby”.
 The band has also recently moved to LA from NYC.
-Their newest track is sublime dream pop with a completely retro feel with a nice addition of piano which kicks in towards the end.
-Lyrically we have a track about moving on (in a relationship) The band shares: “Moonlight Baby is about moving because you’re forced to.
+Their newest track is sublime dream rock with a completely retro feel that has a nice addition of piano that kicks in towards the end.
+Lyrically this track is about moving on (in a relationship).
+The band shares: “Moonlight Baby is about moving because you’re forced to.
 A sudden shift in your reality without any advanced notice or preparation.”

 The Dig are: David Baldwin (guitar/vocals), Emile Mosseri (bass/vocals), Erick Eiser (keys/guitar), and Mark Demiglio (drums).

 ISADORA – “Visions” (London, England via Los Angeles & New Jersey, USA)

 ISADORA has released a new track titled “Visions”.
 The now London-based artist has been able to work through her personal struggles via songwriting.
 “Visions” is a mantra for those out there who just aren’t quite sure what’s next as her lyrics proclaim: “I got visions, Man, but not a single plan”.